-Bibliography on Women in Byzantium 2002.
+Bibliography on Women in Byzantium.
 Primary sources in available in translation, an enormous secondary sources bibliography, and some web sites.
+From Dumbarton Oaks, a research institute in Washington, D.C. area that specializes in resources on Byzantium, Garden/Landscape, and Pre-Columbiana.

 Epistolae.
 Epistolae is a collection of letters to and from women in the Middle Ages, from the 4th to 13th century.
 The letters, written in Latin appear under the names of the women involved, with English translations where possible, biographical sketches of the women and some description of the subject matter or the historic content of the letter.
 A project, originally, of Joan Ferrante of Columbia University.